LozanoRafael/Javascript_BallGame/README.md

 # Javascript_BallGame
-A game where you catch the ball by clicking on it.
-The ball will try its best to run away from you.
+A game where you play tag with your friends.